 More manufacturers these days are realizing the benefits of using external PCB assembly services versus a DIY approach.
 Allowing an electronics contractor to lend its expertise has resulted in happier, more efficient OEMs.

 What’s the secret to a great partnership?
 There are a lot, actually.
-A savvy PCB partner can examine your situation and offer these seven advantages:
+A savvy PCB partner can examine your situation and offer these eight advantages:

 1. Lower Investment